NevilleBulmer/Emotion_based_sentiment_analysis/README.md

 ### Steps to re-produce

-* Step One: Instanll virtualenv on your machine if this is not already present using command ( pip3 install virtualenv ).
+* Step One: Install virtualenv on your machine if this is not already present using command ( pip3 install virtualenv ).

 * Step Two: Open a terminal and navigate into the working directory.